logo image

 Duns Park has a War Memorial, Polish War Memorial, John Duns the Philosopher statue, Kids Play, and Bowling Green.

-Duns Golf Club, founded in 1894, is situated about 1 mile south of the Town centre.
+Duns Golf Club, founded in 1894, is 1 mile south of the Town centre.

 There is a circular Walking Route to the Lakes and Duns Law Hill where the original Town of Duns was situated.

-Manderston House is situated about 2 miles east of Duns, it can be visited from May to September.
+Manderston House is 2 miles east of Duns, it can be visited from May to September.

-Wedderburn Castle is situated about 2 miles southeast of Duns.
-This is a private castle that is used for Holidays and Weddings.
+Wedderburn Castle is 2 miles southeast of Duns.
+This is a private Castle used for Holidays and Weddings.
 Wedderburn Castle may have a few open days each year for visitors.
 You need to check the website for information.

 Duns History